rqlite/rqlite/DOC/CLUSTER_MGMT.md

 ```bash
 host3:$ rqlited -node-id 3 -http-addr host3:4001 -raft-addr host3:4002 -join http://host1:4001 ~/node
 ```
-_When simply restarting a node, there is no further need to pass `-join`._
+_When simply restarting a node, there is no further need to pass `-join`.
+However if a node does attempt to join a cluster it is already a member of, and neither its node ID or Raft network address has changed, then the cluster will ignore the join request as there is nothing to do -- the joining node is already a member of the cluster.
+However, if either the node ID or Raft network address of the joining node has changed, the cluster will first remove the joining node before processing the join request._

 You've now got a fault-tolerant, distributed, relational database.
 It can tolerate the failure of any node, even the leader, and remain operational.